 Designating the Law Library To Borrow Books From Bobst Library On Your Behalf

-- Bobst Library requires new faculty to register in person at the Bobst Circulation Desk and have their faculty ID card barcoded.
+- Bobst Library may require new faculty to register in person at the Bobst Circulation Desk and have their faculty ID card barcoded.
 This is a one-time-only requirement for new faculty members or for those who have not checked books out previously.

 - You must also complete an Additional Borrower Authorization Form, available at this link in PDF, or from the ILL Desk on the B2 level of the Law Library.
-Please fax the completed form to Seo Naidu at: (212) 995-3477, or send it to him by interoffice mail.
-He will return the form to Bobst.
-Please note: Bobst will not process your Authorization Form if you have not yet registered.
+Please email the completed form to Jessica Freeman, who will return the form to Bobst.
+Please note: Bobst may not process your Authorization Form if you have not yet registered.

 - You will not have to register again, and your Additional Borrower Authorization Form will be good for one year.